 This information is considered by the Secretary (or delegate) as part of making a decision whether to grant an export licence, register an export establishment, approve an application, or appoint certain people.

 The Secretary (or delegate) may refuse an application on the basis of the information contained in the FPP report.

-It is essential that when you are making an export application to the Department of Agriculture, Water and the Environment, you ensure that all the information you supply is correct and complete - about yourself, your employees, your key management personnel and your associates.
+It is essential that when you are making an export application to the department, you ensure that all the information you supply is correct and complete - about yourself, your employees, your key management personnel and your associates.
 You must also notify the department of key business or personnel changes.

 You must supply accurate and up-to- date information in your application.
 It is an offence to make a false statement and this can impact your eligibility as a ‘Fit and Proper Person’.